4 organisation tips that will sort your life out (well, your house at least)

-Confession: I am a sucker for articles and books and lists on how to be more organized and stay on top of everything at all times.
+Confession: I am a sucker for articles and books and lists on how to be more organised and stay on top of everything at all times.

 You know the ones.
-"10 ways to live a more organized life."
-Or: "Declutter your way to inner zen" or something and anything to that effect.
+"10 ways to live a more organised life."
+Or: "Declutter your way to inner zen", or something and anything to that effect.

 However, some tips have stuck with me – because they genuinely work – and have more or less become routine and integrated into my home and life.

 These five really work for me, and if you try them out, I feel fairly certain they will make your life easier too:

 1. Make a rough meal plan for the week, every Sunday

 Meal planning is all the rage right now, and between Pinterest and Instagram, you'll feel inundated with pictures of brimming Tupperware containers and hand-written lists of healthy ingredients.
 Don't feel overwhelmed – being organised on the food front does not require a whole lot – and yet doing it is probably the single most effective thing you can do in order to streamline your week.